THE POETRY OF

 density.
 It's worse when some brawn bursts...

-- Pig-slaughter soup: The water in which it all boiled was then
+The water in which it all

-"blood sausage".
-After cooking the headcheese, white
+brown-black "blood sausage" soup.
+After cooking the

-After thorough boiling, it lasts in the boiler for 14 days in
+and very nutritious.
+After thorough boiling, it lasts in the

 In the evening, our task was to distribute a "slagthering